home | blog | realms | members | forum | chat

 He fled to New York, America, taking only with him what small things he could get from home before his parents returned from the hospital looking for him.
 He took some clothes, his passport and his credit card, the latter emptied to pay for his way to America.
 He also took with him a stuffed animal given to him by his grandma.

-For the next few years, he struggles with his internal wolf, with each moon spent locked up in the basement of the apartment building, in the boiler room where he’s chained himself up, hoping no one finds him or that he manages to break free and hurt someone.
+In America, he struggles with his internal wolf, with each moon spent locked up in the basement of the apartment building, in the boiler room where he’s chained himself up, hoping no one finds him or that he manages to break free and hurt someone.

 Notes of notice;